 About

-Claire Ellis is a Canadian-born emerging ceramic artist and designer based in Naarm (Melbourne).
-While working as a chef at the internationally acclaimed restaurant in Naarm, Attica, Claire made tableware for the tasting menu and created a ceramics studio within the restaurant.
-Claire’s chef experience influences her work through a focus on raw materials and experimentation.
-Her research focuses on incorporating transformed local by-products into her work including glass, plastic, eggshells, ceramic sink sludge, broken ceramics and stone.
-Her current art practice explores avenues for environmentalism, activism and catharsis in ceramics.
+Claire Ellis is a Canadian-born emerging ceramic artist and designer based in Naarm/Melbourne, Australia.
+While working as a chef at the internationally acclaimed restaurant, Attica, Claire made tableware for the tasting menu and created a ceramics studio within the restaurant.
+Claire’s chef experience influences her work through a focus on supply chains and deep experimentation.
+Her research focuses on material reuse in ceramics and incorporating transformed local by-products and waste streams into her work.